-The ideal vaccine against any disease will be highly immunogenic, prevent any autoimmune or hypersensitivity reactions from occurring, easy to administer, and have simple storage requirements.
+The ideal vaccine against any disease will be highly immunogenic, prevent any autoimmune or hypersensitivity reactions from occurring, be easy to administer, and have simple storage requirements.
 In addition to these properties, vaccines should also be safe for human and/or animal administration and should not itself result in the disease state.

 Over the past several decades, different types of vaccines have been developed to safely induce an immune response in individuals to protect against infection by numerous other pathogens.

-Traditionally, vaccines have consisted of entire pathogens that can elicit a strong immune response without causing the immunized individual to experience the disease.
+Traditionally, vaccines have consisted of entire pathogens that can elicit a robust immune response without causing the immunized individual to experience the disease.
 The three different types of whole-pathogen vaccines include inactivated live-attenuated and chimeric vaccines.

 Whereas pathogens are killed with chemicals, heat, or radiation before incorporating inactivated vaccines, a live-attenuated vaccine instead contains a weakened version of the target pathogen.
 Many whole-pathogen vaccines are widely distributed throughout the world; however, many different pathogens cannot be effectively targeted through this vaccine approach.

 Compared to a whole-pathogen vaccine approach, a subunit vaccine will only include specific components originating from disease-causing bacteria, parasites, or viruses.
 These components, otherwise known as antigens, are highly purified proteins or synthetic peptides that are significantly safer than whole-pathogen vaccine approaches.

 Despite these advantages, the antigens that comprise a subunit vaccine are very small and lack pathogen-associated molecular patterns (PAMPs) required for antigen recognition by the host immune system, thereby reducing the immunogenicity potential of this vaccine approach.